 When you successfully create an account, it will redirect you to the login page.
 If you arrive at a page that states the user exists already, click the back button on your browser and try a different username.

-Step 1: Use the new username and password to login to the FreeDNS Manager.
+Step 1: Use the new username and password to log in to the FreeDNS Manager.
 It will take you to the DNS Manager home page.

 Step 2: Click Add Zone on the left menu.
 This is where we will add the domain you wish to control.

 Step 5: Enter the details for the domain here.
 The default TTL times listed here will work for most uses.
 Feel free to modify them if you wish.
 Furthermore, you can fill in the IP address for the Web Server IP, Mail Server IP, and the FTP Server IP boxes.
 Filling in the boxes here creates the necessary DNS records for you, although it is not immediately necessary.
-You are able to do add these later if you do not add them now.
+You can do add these later if you do not add them now.
 Click Add zone when you are finished entering information to add the zone.

 You will see a page that looks like the screenshot below.